Learning to translate by learning to communicate: Methodology

 \paragraph{Backtranslation} Iterative backtranslation allows a model (usually pre-trained) to achieve some level of translation performance while only training on monolingual data (Section~\ref{sec:related}).
 Our baseline system is mBART fine-tuned with backtranslation only.
 In the EC-FT case, backtranslation is always performed last so that the model is tuned for translation immediately before it is evaluated.

 \paragraph{Image-to-Image EC (I2I-EC)} Our emergent communication framework consists of two main subtasks.
-First, an agent (the sender) must take in an image encoding and produce a natural language description or representation of it.
-Next, another agent (the receiver) takes in the generated text and uses it to pick the described image from a set of distractors.
-In the EC literature, this is referred to as a standard image reference game.\footnote{The image reference game, as used in much of the EC literature, is very similar to? training an image caption module to produce discriminative captions via self-retrieval, as pursued in \cite{liu_show_2018}.
+First, an agent (the sender, a decoder) must take in an image encoding and produce a natural language description of it.
+The generation language may vary; there will be several in our experiments.
+Next, another agent (the receiver, an encoder) takes in the generated text and uses it to pick the described image from a set of distractors.
+In the EC literature, this is referred to as a standard image reference game (see Figure~\ref{fig:model}).\footnote{The image reference game, as used in much of the EC literature, is very similar to? training an image caption module to produce discriminative captions via self-retrieval, as pursued in \cite{liu_show_2018}.
 They first train the text-to-image pipeline from gold captions, and then pursue training a caption generator via image selection both with and without supervision from gold captions.
 We thank an anonymous reviewer for calling our attention to this work.}